rishikeshrmadan/vrep_eysip_reports/daily_reports/sq1_daily_rep/sq1_d4_rep.rst

 Work done:
 ----------
-1.Detected a point in path adn created a dictionary
+1.Detected a point in path and created a dictionary

 Insights and Learnings:
 -----------------------